obniz/obniz/doc/uart.md

 ```

 ## send(data)
-send a data.
+This sends data.
-available formats are
+Available formats are

-- string => utf8 encoded byte array. not include null terminate
+- string => utf8 encoded byte array.
+Does not include null terminate
 - number => will be one byte data
 - array of number => array of bytes
 - Buffer/Array => array of bytes